cozy/cozy-client/docs/relationships.md

 ### Include relations in your query

-Relations are not eager loaded by default.
-If you want your query to load your relations for you by defaut, you will have to name them in a `include()` request.
+Relations are not loaded eagerly by default.
+If you want your query to load your relations for you by default, you will have to name them in a `include()` request.

 ```javascript
 const query = client.find('io.cozy.books')